 Many infant birth injuries can be direct results of medical negligence either during the pregnancy, labor, delivery, or even after the birth itself.
 For instance, a doctor or medical professional may forget to run important tests, consult with the family, or fail to recognize the signs of fetal distress.

 If you have questions about your infant’s birth injury, please reach out to us today for your free consultation.
-Our Allentown medical malpractice attorneys are experts in medical malpractice law, and have over 60 years of experience winning favorable outcomes for our clients.
+Our Allentown birth injury lawyers are experts in medical malpractice law, and have over 60 years of experience winning favorable outcomes for our clients.
 We look forward to receiving your case today.

 Common Types of Birth Injuries